hubmapconsortium/software-docs/docs/faq.md

 </details>

-<details><summary>Can I sign up to be notified of data releases? </summary>
+<details><summary><b>Can I sign up to be notified of data releases?</b> </summary>

-You can sign up for our mailing list at https://hubmapconsortium.org/hubmap-mailing-list/.
-Once you do, we’ll keep you informed on everything that is happening in HuBMAP, including future data releases.
+Yes, you can sign up for our mailing list here: https://hubmapconsortium.org/hubmap-mailing-list/.
+Signing up will keep you informed on everything that is happening in HuBMAP, including future data releases.

 </details>